The SDLC Models & Methodologies: Agile, Scrum, Waterfall

-- Well defined stages which schedule the project well in advance
+- Well-defined stages that schedule the project well in advance

 - Very strict and stringent process

-- Cannot proceed to the next step unless the previous one is completed, which usually increase the timeline
+- Cannot proceed to the next step unless the previous one is completed, which usually increases the timeline

 - Not very flexible and cost-effective methodology